zopefoundation/plone.z3cform/README.txt

 as views directly, because they do not support Zope 2 security (via the acquisition mechanism).
-Whilst it may be possible to support this via custom mix-ins, the preferred approach is to use a wrapper view, which separates the rendering of the form form the page layout.
+Whilst it may be possible to support this via custom mix-ins, the preferred approach is to use a wrapper view, which separates the rendering of the form from the page layout.

 There are a few other reasons why you may want to use the wrapper view, even in later versions of Zope: